rharbird/microbit-challenges/docs/source/basics/data_types.rst

 In order to accurately capture various types of data, programming languages provide us with different data types to allow us to represent them properly.
-Each case, whether it is gathering acceleration values from the accelerometer or counting the number of times a button was pressed, requires a different approach, which is why Python and most other programming languages recognise several data types for representing values, including:
+Each case, whether it is gathering acceleration values from the accelerometer or counting the number of times a button was pressed, requires a different approach, which is why Python and most other programming languages recognise several data types for representing values:

 +-----------------+------------------------------------------------------+--------------------+
 | **Data Type**   | **Description**                                      | **Example**        |